Sigrid Schultz: Career

 At war's end, Colonel Robert R. McCormick, owner and publisher of the Chicago Tribune, needed a correspondent fluent in both German and English.
 Among other things, McCormick wanted someone able with the ability to explain in detail the Battle of Jutland, the war's most significant naval battle, to Tribune readers.
 Schultz joined the Tribune in 1919 and, with fluency in several languages to her credit, became the chief for Central Europe in 1926.
-She had been named the chief of the Berlin bureau for the Tribune late in 1925.
-At that time, Schultz worked with Richard Henry Little and Floyd Gibbons.
+At that time, Schultz worked with Richard Henry Little and Floyd Gibbons.She had been named the chief of the Berlin bureau for the Tribune late in 1925.
 It is believed that Schultz was the first woman to ever hold such a position for a major news media organization.

 Beginning in 1938, Schultz began to report for the Mutual Broadcasting System along with the Chicago Tribune.
 In doing so, she became "the first woman to broadcast regularly on an American network from Europe."
 She was considered by some of her fellow reporters as only a fair writer but a superb investigator and reporter.

 On July 13, 1939, one of Dickson's articles received front-page placement in the Tribune.
 The dispatch forecast the non-aggression pact that took place between Germany and the Soviet Union five weeks later.
 Writing as Dickson, Schultz reported that "Supporters of the theory of Nazi-Soviet cooperation claim that plans for a new partition of Poland, dividing it between Germany and Russia, have been concluded."

 Shirer's Berlin Diary recounts the events of the morning of September 1, 1939.